RandyCantrell.com

 After listening politely, the boy bent down to pick up another starfish and threw it into the surf.
 Then, he smiled at the man and said, “I made a difference to that one.”

-Making a deeper, longer lasting impact is at the center of ALL my work.
+Making a deeper, longer-lasting impact is at the center of ALL my work.
 At my age, it's different now.
 Time is short.
 Always.
 Diminishing quickly with age making my opportunities more limited.
-Which motivates me to consider how to best spend or invest my time, effort and work.
+This motivates me to consider how to best spend or invest my time, effort, and work.

 Self-denial is hard—worth it, but hard.